markterweele/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wsus.md

    ![Select Auto download and notify for install in the UI.](images/waas-wsus-fig5.png)

    >[!IMPORTANT]
-   > - Use Regedit.exe to check that the following key is not enabled, because it can break Windows Store connectivity: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\DoNotConnectToWindowsUpdateInternetLocations
+   > - Use Regedit.exe to check that the following key isn't enabled, because it can break Windows Store connectivity: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\DoNotConnectToWindowsUpdateInternetLocations
    > - There are three other settings for automatic update download and installation dates and times.
 This is simply the option this example uses.
 For more examples of how to control automatic updates and other related policies, see [Configure Automatic Updates by Using Group Policy](/windows-server/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates).

 10. Right-click the **Specify intranet Microsoft update service location** setting, and then select **Edit**.